pfdubois/BridgeBidding/source/OpenerRebid.rst

 .. note::
    There are a plethora of other kinds of game tries.
 The new suit can mean a natural second suit, a short suit, a long suit, a short suit or a long suit, and then there's :ref:`Kokish Game Tries <KokishGameTries>`.
-HSBT are the most frequent.
+HSGT are the most frequent.